Toyota to hire 1,000 more employees at new U.S. headquarters in Texas

 More than 2,000 construction workers are at the site daily.

 The first U.S. Toyota dealership was established in the late 1950s and the company has since maintained its U.S. base in Southern California.
 The campus in Torrance was established in 1982.

-About 2,500 people will remain at the Torrance campus once the transition to Plano is complete, mainly sales and design staff, Toyota said.
+About 2,300 people will remain at several locations in California, including the Torrance campus, once the transition to Plano is complete, mainly sales and design staff, Toyota said.

 (Reporting by Bernie Woodall; Editing by Bernard Orr)